tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/010_install-dev-env/README.md

 To install the dev environment in your local machine, you'll need some prerequisite software already installed:

 - Git
-- Docker: install docker and "docker compose"
+- Docker: install docker and "docker compose".
+Note that we've only tested on the current version of Docker (20.10.23) and we only suggest that you keep your Docker updated to the latest version.
+- Rust
 - Node.js
-- Rust

 Note that you'll need to use node version 14.14.0 for this tutorial.
 Make sure you have nvm 14.14.0 installed and set as default: